Configure HTTP proxy with credentials

 # Test proxy connection with curl

-curl -v --proxy http://username:[email protected]:8080 https://github.comIf curl works but Git doesn't, the issue is with Git's proxy configuration.
+curl -v --proxy http://username:[email protected]:8080 https://github.comIf curl succeeds but Git fails, the problem is in Git's proxy configuration rather than the proxy or network itself.

-If you only need to use the proxy for certain hosts (e.g., internal repositories), you can configure domain-specific proxy settings:
+If you only need the proxy for certain hosts (e.g., external repositories), you can configure URL-specific proxy settings:

 # Use proxy only for GitHub

-git config --global http.https://gitlab.company.com.proxyAuthMethod basicExclude certain domains from proxy (no_proxy):
+git config --global http.https://gitlab.company.com/.proxyAuthMethod basicExclude certain hosts from the proxy:

 export no_proxy="localhost,127.0.0.1,.company.internal"

-git config --global http.https://internal.company.com.proxy ""This allows you to bypass the proxy for internal resources that don't require it.
+git config --global http.https://internal.company.com/.proxy ""This lets you route external traffic through the proxy while reaching internal resources directly.

-If you're having persistent issues, clear all proxy settings and start fresh:
+If you're having persistent issues, clear all proxy settings and start fresh.
+Use --unset-all to remove any duplicated or URL-specific entries:

 git config --global --unset-all http.proxy